Home > redbud leaves turning yellow

 Introduction

 Redbuds are a popular choice for landscaping.
-They have beautiful pink or purple flowers that bloom in early spring before the leaves appear.
+Their beautiful pink or purple flowers bloom in early spring before the leaves appear.
 However, you may notice redbud leaves turning yellow as the season progresses.
 Understanding the reasons can help you address the issue.
-This ensures the health of your tree.

 Why Are the Leaves on My Redbud Tree Turning Yellow?